anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The product-serial-number composition is manufacturer-dependent and may contain information regarding the manufacturer, the product type, and further information specific to the product instance.
 To allow distinction of pledges, the product-serial-number therefore needs to be sufficiently unique.

-Note that this goes against the naming recommendation of {{RFC6763}}.
+Note that the service name definition is not fully inline with the naming recommendation of {{RFC6763}}.
+However, the definition allows to discover specific instances of a pledge.

 The `_brski-pledge._tcp` service, however, targets machine-to-machine discovery.

-In the absence of a more general discovery as defined in {{I-D.ietf-anima-brski-discovery}} the Registrar-Agent MUST use
+For discovery the Registrar-Agent MUST use

-* `<product-serial-number>._brski-pledge._tcp.local`, to discover a specific pledge, e.g., when connected to a local network.
+* `<product-serial-number>._brski-pledge._tcp.local`, to discover a specific pledge, e.g., when connected to a local network
-* `_brski-pledge._tcp.local` to get a list of pledges to be bootstrapped.
+* `_brski-pledge._tcp.local` to get a list of pledges to be bootstrapped

+if it does not support a more general discovery as defined in {{I-D.ietf-anima-brski-discovery}}.

 When supporting different options for discovery, as outlined in {{I-D.ietf-anima-brski-discovery}}, a manufacturer may support configuration of preferred options.